 This section investigates the temporary appropriation of the marginal open spaces in the residential neighbourhoods of IIe-Ife.
 In order to achieve the above, the respondents were instructed to identify the different forms of temporary use of the marginal spaces.
-The respondents were allowed to indicate different activities they could recognise (See Table 2).
-This thus gave rise to multiple responses.
-The identified activities were broadly grouped into informal commerce, leisure/social activities, and sacralisation.
-As shown in Figure 6, the dominant form of appropriation in the traditional (68.7%), postcrisis (61.0%), and transition (51.0%) areas were informal commerce (See Plates 1 and 2).
-This included trading, artisanship, and food vending activities.
+The respondents were allowed to indicate different activities they could recognise (as shown in Table 2), thus giving rise to multiple responses.
+The identified activities were broadly grouped into informal commerce, leisure/social activities and sacralisation.
+The dominant form of appropriation in the traditional (68.7%), post-crisis (61.0%) and transition (51.0%) areas were informal commerce (as shown in Figures 6, 7 and 8) that included trading, artisanship and food vending activities.
 Such necessary activities are what people do to survive in the course of their daily lives.
 The study showed that the marginal open spaces were mostly appropriated for business purposes in the traditional (low-income) area.